fusillicode/amr-shortcode-any-widget/readme.txt

 == Changelog ==
+= Version 1.6 =
+*  Add: added a settings page to help people out (not really settings)
+*  Fix: changed a clashing function name

 = Version 1.5 =
 *  Fixed: a small bug which caused a warning if you had not saved the widgets in your shortcode sidebar